Meeting and event planning in the time of COVID-19

 - MIT is closed to most visitors and access to campus is extremely limited.

-- Outdoor gatherings on campus are restricted to no more than 10 people, even with proper physical distancing.
+- Outdoor gatherings on campus must comply with current policies, including those for space capacity and physical distancing.
 This is to reduce the possibility of transmission.
 Please note the guidelines for casual vs academic activities: these are subject to change.

 - Meetings: Any MIT meeting—research, academic, or administrative—that can be done remotely must be done remotely.